AghasMovsisyan/Biz-Buy-Sell/README.md

 - DATABASE_NAME=your_database_name

 Make sure to update the `.env` file with the correct values for these variables before running the project.

+## Installation

+To install the required dependencies, run the following command:

+    pip install -r requirements.txt

 ## Data Import